-ES101 THE SCIENCE OF SKIN CARE AND PROFESSIONAL PRACTICES 120 Hours - 12 weeks
+ES 101 THE SCIENCE OF SKIN CARE AND PROFESSIONAL PRACTICES

 This course is designed to introduce the student to microbiology, infection control and first aid in the esthetics field.
 The student will gain knowledge in the building blocks of the human body and basic body systems as it pertains to the Esthetics profession.
 The course is design to introduce the students to basic electricity and chemistry of cosmetics products and ingredients.
 The course will introduce the student to the physiology of skin and personal development.
-Prerequisites None - Co-requisite: None

-ES102 FACIAL TREATMENTS AND SERVICES AND TEMPORARY HAIR REMOVAL
+ES 102 FACIAL TREATMENTS AND SERVICES AND TEMPORARY HAIR REMOVAL